 Selecting E/M codes by MDM - MDM is the reflection of complexity in establishing a diagnosis, assessing the status of a condition and/or selecting a management option.
 The table below outlines the levels and elements of MDM.

 |Amount and/or complexity of

 |99202, 99212||Straightforward||Minimal||Minimal or None||Minimal|

 There are two sets of E/M guidelines: 1995 and 1997.
 The main difference between the 1995 and 1997 guidelines is the examination component.
 The 1995 guidelines allow more latitude for a detailed exam, by merely stating that two to seven body area or organ systems** may be addressed and documented.
 To meet a detailed exam using the 1997 guidelines, a physician must document upwards of 12 “bullets” that may or may not be pertinent to the CC at each encounter.
 Physicians should use one version of the documentation guidelines for an encounter, not a combination of the two.

 **Verify with your local Medicare Administrative Contractor and other payers to determine the amount and complexity of the exam components required.

-Effective January 1, 2019 Medicare allows physicians to document review and verification of any history entered into the medical record by ancillary staff or the beneficiary in lieu of re-entering that information.
-For established patients only, history and examination already contained in the medical record need not be re-entered.
+Effective January 1, 2019, Medicare allowed physicians to document, review, and verify any history entered into medical record by ancillary staff or the beneficiary in lieu of re-entering that information.
+For established patients only, history and examination already contained in the medical record does not need to be re-entered.
 Rather, the physician may document what has changed and pertinent items that have not changed since the last visit.